backdrop-contrib/bueditor/README.txt

  ['img', '<br />', {'src': '/path-to-images/img8.png'}],//br after 8th
  ['img', '', {'src': '/path-to-images/img9.png'}],
  ['img', '', {'src': '/path-to-images/img10.png'}]
-], true, '', '', 'slideDown');
+], {wrapEach: '', wrapAll: 'div'});

 While inserting a single tag should we use the classic <tag>%TEXT%</tag> pattern or the E.toggleTag('tag') ?
 What is the difference between <tag>%TEXT%</tag> and js:E.toggleTag('tag') ?

-First of all, the classic tag insertion method does not require the default buttons library, whereas E.toggleTag is a part of the default buttons library.
+First of all, the classic tag insertion method does not require any additional library, whereas E.toggleTag is a part of the bue.misc.js library.

 - Classic method preserves the selected text after tag insertion, whereas E.toggleTag selects the whole insertion.
 Classic method: converts the selection "foo" to "<tag>foo</tag>", ("foo" still being selected)